SeanKilleen/seankilleen.github.io/_posts/2020-06-24-solved-blazor-identityserver-500-30-error-ancm-issue.md

 * In your certificates list, you should see your newly uploaded certificate
 * Click on the certificate and copy its thumbprint
 * Go to the Configuration variables for your web application
-* Create a variable called `WEBSITE_LOAD_CERTIFICATES` and set its value to the thumprint you copied
+* Create a variable called `WEBSITE_LOAD_CERTIFICATES` and set its value to the thumbprint you copied
 * Save the settings.

 ### Updating the IdentityServer Settings